The Dark and the Windows “Remote/Local” Wipe

 Before I am going to show you the differences between remote wiping a Windows 10 device and a Windows 11 device I need to give you a little introduction to Remote Wiping a device in Intune.

-Some time ago I did a blog about all the remote options you have in Intune to remote wipe, refresh or reset a device.
+I wrote a blog post some time ago about all the remote options in Intune for wiping, refreshing, or resetting a device.

 Imagine the day you receive a Phone call from a CFO for a company you work for.
-She tells you, she just received her brand new notebook and wanted to pass her old device (almost brand new) to a colleague of hers.
+She tells you, she just received her brand new notebook and wanted to pass her old device (almost brand new) to her colleague.

 This company is located a couple of 100 miles away so sending someone in to reimage the device was a no-go at this time.
 But as explained in the blog above we have multiple options to perform a remote wipe.